sthuck/dev-exam/README.md

 - JavaScript
 - HTML & CSS
 - React
-- Nest js
+- Node js

 ## Getting Started
-1. Make sure you have *Node.js* 12 or higher and *npm* 6 or higher installed
+1. Make sure you have *Node.js* 16 or higher and *npm* 8 or higher installed
 2. Install the project dependencies by running `npm install` from the project's directory (using a terminal)
 3. Run the project by running `npm start`.
 This runs both the server and the client.
 4. Notice this project uses lerna to manage the packages inside this monorepo.
 If you need to add dependencies please use `lerna add <pkg> <server|client>` command.